 The University of St. Thomas is enriched by the presence of Catholic 'living communities.'
-Two on-campus Women's Houses and one off-campus Men's house offer an example of a faith-filled communal living experience.
+Three on-campus Women's Houses and one off-campus Men's house offer an example of a faith-filled communal living experience.

 Residents of the Men's House are required to enroll in the Fraternity of St. Michael, a brotherhood of lay men aspiring to the same ideals of charity, fraternity, study, and prayer.

 An application to enter the Fraternity of St. Michael is currently available

 In addition, the other option for Catholic community living at St. Thomas are the Catholic Men's and Women's Floors.
 Students (mostly freshman and sophomores) model a distinctly Catholic life within the college dormitories.
 More Information: Residence Life - Student Housing Options

 Lisa Weier on "A Day in the Catholic Women's House" (2013-14)